-In my experience as a coach, women typically don’t have much trouble when it comes to dropping weight if that’s their goal.
+In my experience as a coach, women typically don’t have too many problems when it comes to dropping weight if that’s their goal.

-The problem, though, is dropping the right kind of weight while maintaining (or gaining) lean muscle.
+The problem, though, seems to be dropping the right kind of weight while maintaining (or gaining) lean muscle.

 (Side note: if you do still think women shouldn’t lift weights much, or at all, check out my article “All Women Should Lift Weights”, here.)

 (A reminder that the above line says flat, not fat. 😂)

 It’s possible you aren’t liking how you look at all.